George Bell (rugby union)

-George Bell (born 29 January 2002) is a New Zealand rugby union player, who plays for Crusaders.
+George Bell (born 29 January 2002) is a New Zealand rugby union player, who plays for the Crusaders in Super Rugby and Canterbury in the Bunnings NPC.

 Early life

-Growing up in rural Shag Valley, just outside Waihemo in East Otago, George Bell first played for the Eastern Rugby Football Club in Waikouaiti.
+George grew up on his family farm, Shag Valley Station, in East Otago.
+George Bell first played for the Eastern Rugby Football Club in Waikouaiti.

 Having been an boarder in the John McGlashan College, Bell later joined the Lincoln University as he made it to the Crusaders academy.